AdobeDocs/commerce-operations.en/help/performance/application-server.md

    git commit -m "AppServer Enabled"
    ```

-### Deploy Application Server on Cloud Pro
+### Deploy Pro projects

-After performing the prerequisite tasks, deploy Application Server using this command:
+After completing the enablement steps, push changes to your git repository to deploy GraphQL Application Server:

 ```bash
 git push
 ```

-### Before you begin a Cloud Starter deployment
+### Enable Starter projects

-Complete the following tasks before deploying Application Server on Cloud Starter:
+Complete the following steps before deploying GraphQL Application Server on Starter projects:

-1. Deploy Adobe Commerce on Commerce Cloud using Cloud Template from [2.4.7-appserver branch](https://github.com/magento/magento-cloud/tree/2.4.7-appserver).
+1. Deploy Adobe Commerce on cloud infrastructure using the cloud template from the [2.4.7-appserver branch](https://github.com/magento/magento-cloud/tree/2.4.7-appserver).
-1. Ensure that all your Commerce customizations and extensions are compatible with Application Server.
+1. Ensure that all your Commerce customizations and extensions are compatible with GraphQL Application Server.
 1. Confirm that the `CRYPT_KEY` environment variable is set for your instance.
 You can check the status of this variable on the Cloud Project Portal (Onboarding UI).
 1. Clone your Commerce Cloud project.
 1. Rename `application-server/.magento/.magento.app.yaml.sample` to `application-server/.magento/.magento.app.yaml` and adjust settings in .magento.app.yaml if needed.
-1. Uncomment the following route's configuration in the `project_root/.magento/routes.yaml` file to redirect `/graphql` traffic to the Application Server.
+1. Uncomment the following route's configuration in the `project_root/.magento/routes.yaml` file to redirect `/graphql` traffic to GraphQL Application Server.

    ```yaml
    "http://{all}/graphql":